-In Brazil, the investment target is to obtain the consumer price index (inflation), plus six percent.
+At December 2013, in Brazil, the investment target was to obtain the consumer price index (inflation), plus six percent.
 Investment decisions are made to comply with this guideline insofar as the market conditions and available funds allow.

 On May 7, 2012, the President of Venezuela amended the Organic Law for Workers (LOTTT), which establishes a minimum level of social welfare benefits to which workers have a right when their labor relationship terminates with or without cause.
 This benefit is computed based on the last salary received by the worker and retroactive to June 19, 1997 for any employee who joined the Company prior to that date.
 For employees who joined the Company after June 19, 1997, the benefit is computed based on the date on which the employee joined the Company.
 An actuarial computation must be performed using the projected unit credit method to determine the amount of the labor obligations that arise.
 As a result of the initial calculation, there was an amount of Ps.
-381 to other expenses caption in the consolidated statement of income reflecting past service costs during the year ended December 31, 2012 (See Note 19).
+381 to other expenses caption in the consolidated statement of income reflecting past service costs during the year ended December 31, 2012 (See Note 18).

-In Mexico, the amounts and types of securities of the Company in related parties included in plan assets are as follows:
+In Mexico, the amounts and types of securities of the Company in related parties included in portfolio fund are as follows:

-2013 2012
+2014 2013

 Mexico

 Portfolio:

 Debt:

 Grupo Televisa, S.A.B. de C.V.
 Ps.
-3 Ps.
+17 Ps.
 3

-Grupo Financiero Banorte, S.A.B. de C.V. - 8
+Grupo Financiero Banorte, S.A.B. de C.V.
+7

 Grupo Industrial Bimbo, S.A.B. de C. V. 3 3

 Grupo Financiero Banamex, S.A.B. de C.V.
-22 21
+22

 El Puerto de Liverpool, S.A.B. de C.V.
 5 5

-Teléfonos de México, S.A. de C.V.
+Teléfonos de México, S.A.B. de C.V.
 4

 Capital:

 Fomento Económico Mexicano, S.A.B de C.V.
-11 1
+10 11

-Coca-Cola FEMSA, S.A.B. de C. V. 19 8
+Coca-Cola FEMSA, S.A.B. de C. V. 12 19

 Grupo Televisa, S.A.B. de C.V.
-3 10
+3

 Grupo Aeroportuario del Sureste, S.A.B. de C.V.
-1 8
+1

 Alfa, S.A.B. de C.V.
-4 5
+8 4

 Grupo Industrial Bimbo, S.A.B. de C.V.
-1 -
+1

+Gentera, S.A.B. de C.V.
+7

+The Coca-Cola Company 11

-In Brazil, the amounts and types of securities of the Company included in plan assets are as follows:
+At December 2013, in Brazil, the amounts and types of securities of the Company included in plan assets are as follows:

-2013 2012
+2013

 Brazil

 Portfolio:

 Debt:

 HSBC - Sociedad de inversión Atuarial INPC (Brazil) Ps.
-383 Ps.
-485
+383

 Capital:

-HSBC - Sociedad de inversión Atuarial INPC (Brazil) 114 104
+HSBC - Sociedad de inversión Atuarial INPC (Brazil) 114

-During the years ended December 31, 2013 and 2012, the Company did not make significant contributions to the plan assets and does not expect to make material contributions to the plan assets during the following fiscal year.
+During the years ended December 31, 2014 and 2013, the Company did not make significant contributions to the plan assets and does not expect to make material contributions to the plan assets during the following fiscal year.